F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

 This section provides more information about the options in a Cloud Failover configuration, and breaks down the example declaration into each class so you can understand the options when composing your declaration.
 The tables below the code snippets contain descriptions and options for the properties.
 If there is a default value, it is shown in **bold** in the Options column.

-IMPORTANT: Beginning with version v1.7.0, there are two options for configuring CFE.
-At a high level, they include
+..
+Important:: Beginning with version v1.7.0, there are two options for configuring CFE.
+At a high level, they include:

     - Discovery via Tags: This involves discovering external cloud resources to manage by a set of tags (a deployment scoping tag and/or a configuration related tag) on the resources.
 This requires minimal configuration on the BIG-IP side and dynamically discovers external resources to manage.
     - Explicit Configuration: This involves defining external resources to manage by name, address, etc. in the CFE configuration itself.
 This requires additional configuration on the BIG-IP side but facilitates advanced configurations and some automation workflows.
-      - NOTE: Although Cloud Failover no longer requires tags on *external* resources, it may still require them on its own NICs or instance in some environments.
+    - Although Cloud Failover no longer requires tags on *external* resources, it may still require them on its own NICs or instance in some environments.
 See your provider :ref:`aws`, :ref:`gcp`, and :ref:`azure` sections for more details.

 .. _base-comps:

 Base components
 ```````````````
-The first few lines of your declaration are a part of the base components and are required.
-The
+The first few lines of your declaration are a part of the base components and are **required**.

-First you define the environment in which Cloud Failover will be running.
+First, you define the environment in which Cloud Failover will be running.

 .. code-block:: json